Immigration Psychological Evaluation Pricing

 Are addendums and RFE responses charged separately?

 Yes.
-Spanish-language evaluations are conducted with a professional medical interpreter included at no extra cost.
-The interpreter joins the clinical interview via secure HIPAA-compliant telehealth and is bound by the same confidentiality protections as the clinician.
-Intake forms and consent documents are available in Spanish on request.
+Dr. Mantonya conducts evaluations in English.
+For Spanish, Mandarin, Cantonese, Vietnamese, Tagalog, Russian, Arabic, French, Portuguese, and most other languages, a professional medical interpreter joins the clinical interview via secure HIPAA-compliant telehealth and is bound by the same confidentiality protections as the clinician.
+Intake and consent documents can be provided in other languages on request.

 Ready to schedule an evaluation?